top of page

 News quickly proliferated and attracted the attention of figures like Albert Hoffman (the chemist most famous for discovering LSD) and Roger Heim (the mycologist who confirmed from samples Wasson sent him that the mushrooms were Psilocybe Caryulescens).
 By 1958 Hoffman (who also received samples) had successfully isolated and identified the compounds psilocybin and psilocin as active ingredients, and produced synthetic versions of both compounds which were sold by Sandoz Pharmaceuticals under the name Indocybin.

-Over recent years there has also been a substantial increase in the popularity of (although not much research on) a concept called “microdosing” or taking miniscule amounts of a psychedelic substance.
-A mushroom microdose (typically taken in capsule form) is typically defined as 1/10th of a “macro” or “hallucinogenic” dose, and allows an individual to experience the neurological benefits of psilocybin (like neurogenesis, a hyperconnected brain state, and dampened default mode network) below the threshold of intoxication.
-There are countless anecdotal reports (which are beginning to be confirmed by studies) that a microdosing routine can improve focus, creativity, problem solving skills, and positively affect both mood and outlook while allowing the user to remain ‘sober’.
+Over recent years there has also been a substantial increase in the popularity of psychedelics, and the emergence of a new concept called “microdosing”.
+A mushroom microdose (typically taken in capsule form) is often defined as 1/10th of a “macro” or “hallucinogenic” dose, and can allow an individual to experience the neurological benefits of psilocybin (like neurogenesis, a hyperconnected brain state, and dampened default mode network) below the threshold of intoxication.
+A microdosing routine can improve focus, creativity, problem solving skills, and positively affect both mood and outlook while allowing the user to remain ‘sober’.

 bottom of page